typescript-rtti/typescript-rtti/README.md

 ```

 ## **ts-node**
-You can use ts-node, just pass `-C ttypescript` to make sure ts-node uses typescript compiler which respects compiler transforms.
+You can also use ts-node, just pass `-C ttypescript` to make sure ts-node uses typescript compiler which respects compiler transforms.

 ## **Webpack**
  See [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader)